wilmoore/curry2.js/contributing.md

     git clone https://github.com/wilmoore/curry2.js.git
     cd curry2.js
-    npm install
-    npm run dev
+    yarn && yarn dev

 ## Tests

 If you are adding a new feature, please include tests.
 The test suite for this project uses [tape](https://github.com/substack/tape).
-To run the test suite, type `npm test`.
-You may also run the development watcher (`npm run dev`) which uses [nodemon](http://nodemon.io) to re-run the test suite when files are modified.
+To run the test suite, type `yarn test`.
+You may also run the development watcher (`yarn dev`) which uses [nodemon](http://nodemon.io) to re-run the test suite when files are modified.
 You can also get the raw tap output by running `node test`.

 ## Style